EladBeber/CTFlearn-Writeups/Cryptography/Medium/ALEXCTF CR2: Many time secrets/README.md

 ## Solution
-In the description we see an encryption with the name - **onetime pad**
+In the description we see an encryption with the name - **onetime pad** https://www.tutorialspoint.com/cryptography_with_python/cryptography_with_python_one_time_pad_cipher.htm
+In this kind of encryption we use a key with the same size or longer of the plaintext that we want to encrypt.

 <img width="669" alt="Capture" src="https://user-images.githubusercontent.com/57364083/78027385-f22abe00-7365-11ea-9978-38d2a68e31cb.PNG">